 - 1. As a professional located in the region where the door is to be installed, you are in the best position to advise on the treatment and care of a wood door. - 2.
 Pivot Door Company does not require the use of a particular finishing product or brands; however, we do require the customer seal the door for the warranty to be in effect. - 3.
 The more powerful the sealant, the more protected the door will be.
 Commercial or industrial grade sealers will offer the greatest protection. - 4.
-We advise our customers that a darker finish can lead to problems with wood movement as it will absorb more heat and shrink. - 5.
-We encourage the customer to work with you to create a maintenance plan for the door, including a maintenance schedule.
+We advise our customers that a darker finish can lead to problems with wood movement, as it absorbs more heat which can cause shrinking and minor cracks. - 5.
+We encourage the customer to work with you to create a maintenance plan for the door, including a maintenance schedule. - 6.
+Never wrap the door in plastic.
+This creates a greenhouse effect, exacerbating moisture in the air and potentially damaging the wood.